-Area Assessment Comments Promptness and accuracy of core financial transactions 99% of core financial transactions were processed promptly and accurately over the Scheme year.
-Quality of record keeping The Trustees undertook a review of the Scheme's data in April 2023 which highlighted some issues with the records.
-We recommend the Trustees undertake a tracing exercise to address these issues.
-Appropriateness of the default strategy A full review of the default investment strategy was carried out in November 2023, with resultant changes due to be implemented in 2024.
+Area Assessment Comments Promptness and accuracy of core financial transactions 100% of core financial transactions were processed promptly and accurately over the Scheme year.
+Quality of record keeping The Trustees undertook a review of the Scheme's data in March 2024 which highlighted some issues with the records, to which the Trustees agreed to undertake address tracing during the 17 June 2024 Trustee meeting.
+Appropriateness of the default strategy A full review of the default investment strategy was carried out in November 2023, with resultant changes due to be implemented in 2024 however, this was paused while a review of legacy assets was undertaken to ensure that the entire DC membership could be captured in the implementation.
+As such, the changes are due to be completed in 2025 which will see a transition from a single fund to a lifestyle profile as the Scheme's default strategy.
 Quality of investment governance The Scheme has a strong governance structure in place through the Trustees.
 The investment strategy is reviewed triennially to ensure ongoing appropriateness for the Scheme's membership.
-Ongoing investment performance monitoring takes place at Trustee meetings with the support of the Trustee's investment adviser.
-The Trustees also have a detailed Risk Register in place which is reviewed regularly, as well as a Business Plan and Governance Report summarising key information relating to Funding, Investment and Scheme Documentation.
+Ongoing investment performance monitoring takes place at Trustee meetings with the support of the Trustees' investment adviser.
+The Trustees also have a detailed Risk Register in place which is reviewed regularly, as well as a Business Plan summarising key information relating to Funding, Investment and Scheme Documentation.
 This is reviewed at each Trustee meeting.
 Level of trustee knowledge, understanding and skills to operate the pension scheme effectively The Trustees have a wide range of backgrounds, experience and skills and are confident that their combined knowledge and understanding enables them to exercise properly their function as the Trustees to the Scheme.
 The Trustees receive updates on topical pension and investment issues from their advisers at each Trustees' meeting, and between meetings as they arise.
-However, evidence of Trustee training was not reflected in the Governance Report over the Scheme year so we recommend the Trustees review the training log and undertake training to address any knowledge gaps.
+Evidence of Trustee training was not reflected over the Scheme year, though we note the Trustees agreed to form a training plan during the 18 November 2024 Trustee meeting going forwards to keep a record of their knowledge and understanding.